armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 Note that you'll need to determine the `DEPLOYMENT_NAME` from the CI's job trigger if you use the same repository for multiple Spinnaker configurations.

-## Option 3: Use Spinnaker
+### Option 2c: CI + Spinnaker
-A third option is to use Spinnaker itself to deploy configuration changes.
-Your CI tool keeps validating changes as above but deployments occur via a Spinnaker pipeline triggered by Github artifacts adding visibility into what was deployed.
+A third option is to use Spinnaker itself to deploy configuration changes and keep your CI tool validating changes.

 ## Forcing redeploy